usethesource/rascal-website/start/eclipse/index.md

 ---
-layout: "default"
+layout: default
-title: "Installing Rascal Eclipse plugin"
+title: Installing Rascal Eclipse plugin
+published: true
 ---

 ### Disclaimer

 We currently only release alpha versions of Rascal, which are subject to frequent changes.